 Cybersecurity Areas of Focus

+The people, processes, and technology (PPT) must complement one another to maintain an effective cybersecurity strategy.
+People must understand and comply with security principles, such as using strong passwords, detecting phishing emails, preventing devices from physical loss, and backing up data.
+Companies should implement frameworks for dealing with cybersecurity and cyberattacks.
+Processes in cybersecurity feature procedures that guide users on identifying attacks, protecting systems, detecting breaches, responding to threats, and recovering from cyber incidents.
 Technology provides tools that you need to mitigate cyberattacks.
 Technology features security solutions that prevent computers, smart devices, networks, and the cloud from hackers.
-Examples of technology solutions include firewalls, antivirus, DNS filtering, malware protection, virtual private networks, and email security solution.
+Examples of technology solutions include firewalls, antivirus tools, DNS filtering, malware protection, virtual private networks, and email security solutions.

 Elements of Cybersecurity?